 It is important to have an idea of exactly what you need to do prior to a flood to ensure that no task is left undone, and that your family and personal property is safe.

-a basic checklist of tasks to complete once you receive a flood
+The following provides a basic checklist of tasks to complete once you receive a flood warning.

 - Move furniture to a safe space, or anchor it down